How to Hydrate Skin - 10 Effective and Natural Tips

 Apply the mixture to the skin.

-Avocado is rich in fatty acids and vitamins that help nourish the skin, while olive oil is a natural emollient that hydrates and protects the skin.
+Avocado is rich in fatty acids and vitamins that help nourish the skin, while olive oil is a natural emollient that protects it.

 Aloe vera gel and coconut oil